jwpleow/PX4_GDP/src/README.txt

 drone_lib is the big drone control library

-vishnu_cam is the package with a node that publishes the processed data from the RGB cam (position of the ARtag wrt to the drone in body frame)
+vishnu_cam is the package with a node that publishes the processed data from the connected RGB cam (position of the ARtag wrt to the drone in body frame)

-rgbcam_gazebo is the package that subscribes to gazebo's rgb cam data (ROS) and converts it into OpenCV using cv_bridge for vishnu's code to work
+rgbcam_gazebo is the package that subscribes to gazebo's rgb cam data (over ROS) and converts it into OpenCV using cv_bridge for vishnu's code to work

+data_writer is a node (rosrun data_writer data_writer) that writes to textfiles - edit the textfile write location and build again before using!!